-In Mike’s first journal entry from 2019, he provides an update on the status of the hospital opening and discusses his bout with malaria and the troubled economic situation in Liberia.
+In Mike’s second journal entry from 2019, he discusses working with an engineer to inspect the hospital/clinic building, provides an update on the hospital opening, and discusses snakes in Liberia.

 Partner Liberia has earned a Bronze Seal of Transparency from GuideStar.org.
 GuideStar is the world’s largest source of information on nonprofit organizations.
 More than 8 million visitors per year and a network of 200+ partners use GuideStar data to grow support for nonprofits.
 In order to get the Bronze Seal, Partner Liberia shared important information with the public using our profile.
 Now our community members and potential donors can find out more about our mission and programs.
 Check out our GuideStar Nonprofit Profile and tell us what you think.

 Join us at Union Market in Richmond where Partner Liberia Co-Founder Mike Davis will be on hand to discuss his latest trip to Liberia and exciting developments in our delivery of sustainable health-care to Liberia.
 New staff member Liam Carstens will be in attendance as well with information on our latest projects and partnerships.

 2306 Jefferson Avenue

 I returned to Liberia the weekend after July 4 th in the middle of rainy season.
 I took a new flight in this trip that streamlined my entry.
 Instead of the main airport, which is a couple of hours outside of town and a harrowing drive at night, I flew into the tiny airport in the middle of town.
 This airport is mainly used for internal Liberia UN flights, but, a commercial airline has begun flight service to and from this airport.
 A perk of landing at this airport is that it requires an approach from the interior of Liberia as opposed to from the ocean.